 Diesels only win the practical argument if you’re doing a lot of towing or towing more than 8 tons (literally).
 But most people won’t fit into either category.
 If that's you, then it becomes a cost / benefit analysis.

-On one hand you have money and fun on the other.
-However, you only live once (allegedly), and if you have the extra cash, it’s hard to ignore the ear-to-ear grin you’ll get from the modern diesel torque.
+It's fun vs money.
+You only live once (allegedly), and if you have the extra cash, it’s hard to ignore the ear-to-ear grin you’ll get from the modern diesel torque.

 Want to keep up with Dennis's work?
 Follow Dennis on Twitter →